oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

 *   in case fencing fails (couldn't restart the host for example) there is no retry, host will stay in non-responsive status.
 *   during engine startup fencing is disabled, there is a configuration to set the time from the startup in which fencing is disabled: 'DisableFenceAtStartupInSec' default is 300 seconds
 *   once host is rebooted, it's status is moved to reboot for configurable time: 'ServerRebootTimeout' default is 300 seconds

+# Troubleshooting

+Check that you can run the fence agent from the command line.
+Use the fence script that corresponds with the fence type you are setting up.

+*   fence_drac5
+    -   When testing make sure to use the "--action=status" parameter.
+    -   The secure option in ovirt is equivalent to the "-- ssh" command line
+    -   Verify the command prompt, Drac 6 requires a "--command-prompt=admin" parameter, note the command line parameter and the STDIN parameter are different for this option
+    -   If your drac is slow to respond try adding a login-timeout option